amnn/typed-geomlab-report/report.md

 \subsection{Case Types}

-Discriminativity offer one model to lift the way terms are differentiated to the type level, but it is somewhat prescriptivist: If two types are structurally different, we must rush to make the difference known at the outermost constructor.
+Discriminativity can be seen as a model by which the way terms are differentiated is lifted to the type level, but it is somewhat prescriptivist: If two types are structurally different, we must rush to make the difference known at the outermost constructor.
 Couple this with the fact that we have only finitely many constructors and we can already see that any union can have at most $\abs{\mathcal{C}}$ summands before we lose the ability to discriminate between them.

 When faced with this simple (though contrived) function, Algorithm $\mathcal{W_R}$ runs into trouble, so as motivation, we set ourselves the goal of being able to assign it a type:
 ```